AOrto/AOrto.github.io/README.md

 *Opening Hymn #*
 <div align="center">
-  <a href="https://www.churchofjesuschrist.org/study/manual/hymns/come-come-ye-saints?lang=eng">10.
-Come, Sing to the Lord</a>
+  <a href="https://www.churchofjesuschrist.org/study/manual/hymns/come-come-ye-saints?lang=eng">252.
+Put Your Shoulder to the Wheel</a>